Angmo-finance/angmo-finance.github.io/content/posts/accounts-overview.md

 - [Dash PET](https://dash.com.sg/dashpet) - up to 10k, 1.3% p.a., $0.7 per withdrawal
 - [SGF Vivid Savings Account](https://vividcard.sg/) - up to 20k, 1.3%

-[^1]: For the purpose of the emergency fund, I assume inflation as the [change in consumer price index](https://www.singstat.gov.sg/-/media/files/news/cpimar2021.pdf).
+[^1]: Here, I assume inflation as the [change in consumer price index](https://www.singstat.gov.sg/-/media/files/news/cpimar2021.pdf).
 [^2]: At the time of writing, the interest rate on the first $15,000 in [UOB One Account](https://www.uob.com.sg/personal/save/chequeing/one-account.page) is 0.25% p.a. but because I credit my salary there, hitting $500 minimal spend results in 0.5% p.a. instead.

 ### Retirement

-Expats life has many benefits but also comes with some downsides.
+Expat life has many benefits but also comes with some downsides.
 One of such downsides is the necessity to create and execute a retirement plan without any help from the government.
 Safe nets such as pension (in my previous countries) or CPF in Singapore are not available to foreigners.

 I found it is important to start saving up for retirement as early as possible.
 And that retirement savings is just a form of long-term investing that greatly benefits from the compound effect.
 Let's look at the example from [MoneySense](https://www.moneysense.gov.sg/articles/2018/10/introduction-to-retirement-planning), a governmental website of Singapore: